 Every project has associated risks with it.
-It is a realistic way to design a risk management plan beforehand so that when risk comes, it becomes easy to handle it.
+It is a realistic way to design a risk management plan beforehand so that it becomes easy to handle when risk comes.
 Here we shall discuss a few of the tips to manage risk in project management.

 Risk register: It is recommended to design a risk register for your project.
 List down the risks associated with your project and mention the likelihood of the risk, the impact of the risk, the response of risk, and action is taken or action to be in the list.
 This listing can be done on the spreadsheet.

 Identification of risks: You cannot identify the risks all along.
 You have to discuss the possible risks with your team and stakeholders of the project.
 Brainstorming is necessary for the identification of the risk.
 Ask people about their potential concerns and problems related to the project.
 There are certain areas where risks can come in, including requirements, technology, people, material, budget, etc.

 Identification of opportunities: There is always a door that is open for opportunities.
 Keep in mind all the factors that can positively affect your project’s outcome, and include these factors in your project.
 It is good to prepare for the problems that come in your way but think in another way round as well.
 I look forward to some unexpected successes as well.

 Determination of impact: It is important to determine each risk you have noted in the risk register on a scale of 1 to 10 or 1 to 5; it depends on the number of identified risks.
 First, determine the impact of risk on a scale and then the probability of risk that whether it will occur or not.

 The response of risk: After determining the risk’s likelihood, it is time to respond to the risk with the highest probability.
 Assess your strategy that how you can lower the likelihood of the risk.